A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alcohols, ethers, and epoxides are a class of organic compounds that contain an oxygen atom bonded to a carbon atom.
-They are commonly used in a variety of applications, including as solvents, fuels, and intermediates in the synthesis of other organic compounds.
+Alcohols, ethers, and epoxides are classes of organic compounds containing an oxygen atom bonded to a carbon atom.
+They find widespread use as solvents, fuels, and intermediates in the synthesis of other organic compounds.

 Basic Concepts

-The chemistry of alcohols, ethers, and epoxides is based on the following basic concepts:
+The chemistry of alcohols, ethers, and epoxides is based on these functional groups:

 Equipment and Techniques